godonnell2/graceodonnell/_posts/2017-06-18-ten-ways-to-improve-seo.markdown

 Want to watch your rankings rise in Google and other search engines?
 Then follow these ten strategic points.

-**1) Get natural backlinks.** You can do interviews, it’s not that hard to get interviewed by webzines.
-Just add yourself to some business Facebook groups and watch out for bloggers etc looking to interview people.
+**1) Get natural backlinks.** It’s a straightforward process to get interviewed by websites.
+Add yourself to some business Facebook groups and watch out for opportunities.

-The internet likes website’s that are liked by other websites and the more traffic these websites have the bigger a boost will be given to your SEO.

 **2) Have more pages.** The more pages on your website the better it is for your SEO.